 Bergamot oil: this oil is great for healing scars that may have been caused to your scalp due to bad chemical treatments; this oil also minimizes the marks on your skin.
 This oil is also very, very good for reducing the smell of other oils that may have a much stronger and more potent scent.
 Do own.

-Birch oil is aromatheapeutic for gout, Rheumatism, Eczema, Ulcers.
+Birch oil: is aromatherapeutic for Gout, Rheumatism, Eczema, Ulcers.
 Do own.

 Calamodin oil or Calamansi Essential Oil comes from a citrus tree in the Philippines extracted via cold press or steam distillation.
 Do not own.